Choi Kang-hee (actress): Career

 Choi Kang-hee made her acting debut in 1995 with a high school drama The New Generation Report: Adults Don't Know.
 She then went on to appear in the first installment of famed film and series franchises, horror film Whispering Corridors (1998) and television series School (1999), followed by Sweet Buns (2004) and Our Stance on How to Treat a Break-up (also known as Rules of Love, 2005).

-In 2006, Choi starred in the low-budget black/romantic comedy film My Scary Girl, which became a critically praised sleeper hit.
+In 2006, Choi starred in the low-budget black/romantic comedy film My Scary Girl, which became a critically-praised sleeper hit.

-Choi released two popular films in two consecutive years, a 2009 dramedy Goodbye Mom and 2010 romantic comedy Petty Romance, which earned her three Popularity Awards from major film awards: 46th Baeksang Arts Awards and 30th-32nd Blue Dragon Film Awards.
+Choi released two popular films in consecutive years, a 2009 dramedy Goodbye Mom and the 2010 romantic comedy Petty Romance, which earned her three Popularity Awards from major film awards: 46th Baeksang Arts Awards and 30th-32nd Blue Dragon Film Awards.

-In 2011 Choi starred in a romantic comedy series Protect the Boss.
+In 2011 Choi starred in the romantic comedy series Protect the Boss.
 The drama became one of major winners at the SBS Drama Awards.
-Her next TV dramas were 2013 action romantic comedy 7th Grade Civil Servant and 2015 medical romantic comedy Heart to Heart.
+Her next TV dramas were 2013's action romantic comedy 7th Grade Civil Servant and 2015's medical romantic comedy Heart to Heart.

-Choi starred in a heavy melodrama without any comedy element after a long time with 2015 series Glamorous Temptation.
-She then acted in a two seasons series with 2017-2018 procedural comedy Queen of Mystery and its sequel.
+Choi acted in a melodrama for the first time in some years with the 2015 series Glamorous Temptation.
+She then acted in a two season series with the 2017–2018 procedural comedy Queen of Mystery and its sequel.
+She signed with Management Gil.